livecode/livecode/docs/development/build-linux.md

 The x86-64 and x86 Linux build environments used for compiling LiveCode are based on Debian Wheezy.

-The following additional packages are installed:
+The following additional packages should be installed before building:

 * build-essential
 * automake